Fenris42/Fenris42.github.io/Game_Modding.md

 ### Map Layout
 1) A lush starting area with [berry patches](https://timberborn.wiki.gg/wiki/Berries){:target="_blank"} for plentiful food, nearby trees for construction and a river for [water wheels](https://timberborn.wiki.gg/wiki/Water_Wheel){:target="_blank"}.

 2) A deep water reservoir thats easy to dam.
-Surrounded by a bounty of berries and trees for construction [irrigated](https://timberborn.wiki.gg/wiki/Fluids#Irrigation){:target="_blank"} through early droughts
+Surrounded by a bounty of berries and trees for construction [irrigated](https://timberborn.wiki.gg/wiki/Fluids#Irrigation){:target="_blank"} through early droughts.
 - However, [badwater](https://timberborn.wiki.gg/wiki/Badwater){:target="_blank"} (11) will start creeping towards the intake increasing water toxicity.
 This presents a gentle challenge for the player to overcome and encouranges them to start thinking about this map's meta.

 3) A short river to build industry and [water wheels](https://timberborn.wiki.gg/wiki/Water_Wheel){:target="_blank"} for power.